-Whilst we endeavour to send out reminders for renewals in certain cases the onus and responsibility of ensuring that a valid permit is displayed at each time of parking is that of the permit holder (resident).
+Whilst we endeavour to send out reminders for renewals for certain permit types, the onus and responsibility of ensuring that a valid permit is displayed at each time of parking is that of the permit holder (resident).
 Permits must be renewed in good time before they are due to expire as no grace period will be allowed.

-Please note, if the original application was made on-line and an email address supplied then the reminder will be emailed to this email address and the onus remains with the permit holder to ensure that they update the council with any
+Please note, if the original application was made on-line and an email address supplied then the reminder will be emailed to this email address and the onus remains with the permit holder to ensure that they update the council with any changes.
+Please check your "junk" folder at regular intervals.